 The Single-Sign-On capability is only available for customers on the Enterprise subscription.
 Check out the Unleash plans for details.

-In this guide we will do a deep dive on the Single-Sign-On (SSO) using the OpenID Connect protocol and connect it with Okta as IdP.
+In this guide we will do a deep dive on the Single-Sign-On (SSO) integration with SAML 2.0 and connect it with Keycloak as IdP.
 Unleash supports other identity providers and protocols, have a look at all available Single-Sign-On options

 Step 1: Sign-in to Unleash